More about: Best Things To Do In Rome

 2. Marvel at St. Peter's Square

-When visiting the area (here you can see information on how to get to the Vatican from the center of Rome ), keep in mind that it is one of the busiest in Rome, so I recommend that you write down these places to eat near the Vatican so you can book ahead of time.
+When you visit the area (here you can see information on how to get to the Vatican from the center of Rome ), keep in mind that it is one of the busiest in Rome, so I recommend that you write down these places to eat near the Vatican so you can book ahead of time.
 There are so many things to see and do in the Vatican that after a morning there you will end up hungry.

 Hear the Pope's blessing in St. Peter's Square